 Apart from low salinity levels; low free chlorine can be caused by calcium buildup on the salt cell, an expired salt cell, excess stabilizer, or poor pool circulation.

 If the salinity level and everything mentioned above is just fine but free chlorine is too low, that may be as a result of heavy pool usage and you may nee to add small amount of regular chlorine, or adjust your chlorine generator to produce more chlorine if it’s running at a lower percentage: More about SWCG maintenance to follow.

 4. Total Alkalinity

-Monitoring total alkalinity (TA) is as important as any other chemical in the swimming.
-TA in the swimming should be kept between 80 and 120 ppm to help keep pH stable especially in rainy seasons.
+Monitoring total alkalinity (TA) is as important as any other chemical in the swimming pool.
+TA in the swimming should be kept between 80 and 120 ppm to help keep pH stable, especially in the rainy seasons.

-Very low total alkalinity may lead to corrosion, metal staining, calcium scaling, and sometimes may cause green pool water.
+Very low total alkalinity may lead to corrosion, metal staining, calcium scaling, and sometimes may help pool algae survive in the pool.
 On the other hand, high TA will cause cloudy or murky pool water and pH fluctuation.

 To raise the total alkalinity, you can use sodium bicarbonate; and hydrochloric acid or muriatic acid to lower it.
 However, you should be careful when adding these reagents as they also have the same effect on pH.

 Sometimes balancing pH and TA can be so hectic; and the only way to balance the two may be through aeration process, which works by reducing both using muriatic acid and then raising pH through aeration to get the correct balance between the two.